Hope Hibbard: Academia

 Upon her return to the United States in 1928, Hibbard accepted the position of assistant professor in the zoology department at Oberlin College in Ohio.
 She devoted the next 34 years of her life at the college, occupying several different positions and titles.
 For 33 of her 34 years at Oberlin, she was the only female faculty member of the zoology department.
 Hibbard was promoted to an associate professor after serving just three years at Oberlin, and in an additional three years, she rose to the rank of full professor.
-This series of advancements in her professorship was almost unheard of for women during Hibbard's time; the standard progression of women professors was a drawn-out process, and female professors were commonly made to either wait for the completion an installed interval of time determined by international guidelines before rising in rank or remain at their current rank.
+This series of advancements in her professorship was almost unheard of for women during Hibbard's time; the standard progression of women professors was a drawn-out process, and female professors were commonly made to either wait for an interval of time determined by international guidelines before rising in rank or remain at their current rank.
 Her steady elevation in the zoology department was therefore unorthodox in her day and age.

 Hibbard's research conducted while at Oberlin concentrated on a variety of fields, including cytology, histology, and marine biology.
 Her histological studies pinpointed research concerning organs and tissues of several marine invertebrates, including limpets, earthworms, silkworms, and squid.
 Her cytological research was conducted on the Golgi apparatus.
 She additionally worked as a trustee at the Woods Holes Marine Biological Laboratory in Massachusetts during her professorship at Oberlin.

-in 1952, Hibbard received the title of Adelia A. Field Johnston Professor of Zoology, an esteemed promotion her department.
-Two years later, after 24 years of teaching at Oberlin College, Hibbard mean her four-year term as department chair.
+in 1952, Hibbard received the title of Adelia A. Field Johnston Professor of Zoology, an esteemed promotion in her department.
+Two years later, after 24 years of teaching at Oberlin College, Hibbard began her four-year term as department chair.